thevoid12/brainwars/brainwars_todo.md

 - [x] add exit game button which will exit you out of the game remove ws
 - [x] write a timer which will delete the inmemory cache once in an hour
 - [x] find a way on how to check for memory leak
+- [x] error rendering on screen pop up
+- [x] error rendering on screen pop up
+- [x] shouldnt be able to exit without ticking a modal in between
+- [x] close the ws connection when he clicks yes to the modal for game analysis
 - [ ] check for deadlock and race conditions
 - [ ] productionize tailwind remove tailwind.config from layout
-- [ ] error rendering on screen pop up
 - [ ] validate and sanitize all models
 - [ ] tips to imporve using gpt in analysis
 - [ ] if i do hard reload after game is over it again goes to the first question
-- [ ] close the ws connection when he clicks yes to the modal for game analysis
 - [ ] there is some bug with updating state of the room fix it check all the logic and make sure we are updating the db
 - [ ] disable refresh in game or atleast get a pop up. upon refreshjing he shouldf be kicked out of the ws and sent to home
 - [ ] close all open channels
 - [ ] confetti needs to come only for the winning user
-- [ ] shouldnt be able to exit without ticking a modal in between
 - [ ] fix multiplayer
 - [ ] authentication and session
 - [ ] need to figure out websocket reconnection if something is messed up